liuyujie714/TprParser/TprParser/README.md

 ## TODO

-* More parameters can be modified
+* more parameters can be modified
-* Get more essential parameters , such as `Virual Site`
+* obtain more essential parameters , such as `Virual Site`